Rizzler Sports Logo

 Little League Minimum Play Rules

 Every rostered player present at a Little League game must participate for a minimum of one at-bat (or plate appearance) and six consecutive defensive outs (two innings in the field).
-This is the mandatory minimum play rule, and it applies to every regular season game in Little League Majors and below.
+This is Little League's mandatory play rule (also called the minimum play rule), and it applies to every regular season game in Little League Majors and below.

 The Rule, Broken Down